Environmental issues with coral reefs

-Human activities have significant impact on coral reefs.
-Coral reefs are dying around the world.
-Damaging activities include coral mining, pollution (organic and non-organic), overfishing, blast fishing, the digging of canals and access into islands and bays.
-Other threats include disease, destructive fishing practices and warming oceans.
-The ocean's role as a carbon dioxide sink, atmospheric changes, ultraviolet light, ocean acidification, viruses, impacts of dust storms carrying agents to far-flung reefs, pollutants, algal blooms are some of the factors that affect coral reefs.
-Evidently, coral reefs are threatened well beyond coastal areas.
-Climate change, such as global warming, causes a rise in ocean temperatures that lead to coral bleaching which can be fatal to the corals.
+Human activities have substantial impact on coral reefs, contributing to their worldwide decline.
+Damaging activities encompass coral mining, pollution (both organic and non-organic), overfishing, blast fishing, as well as the excavation of canals and access points to islands and bays.
+Additional threats comprise disease, destructive fishing practices, and the warming of oceans.
+Furthermore, the ocean's function as a carbon dioxide sink, alterations in the atmosphere, ultraviolet light, ocean acidification, viral infections, the repercussions of dust storms transporting agents to distant reefs, pollutants, and algal blooms represent some of the factors exerting influence on coral reefs.
+Importantly, the jeopardy faced by coral reefs extends far beyond coastal regions.
+The ramifications of climate change, notably global warming, induce an elevation in ocean temperatures that triggers coral bleaching—a potentially lethal phenomenon for coral ecosystems.

 Scientists estimate that over next 20 years, about 70 to 90% of all coral reefs will disappear.
 With primary causes being warming ocean waters, ocean acidity, and pollution.
 In 2008, a worldwide study estimated that 19% of the existing area of coral reefs had already been lost.
 Only 46% of the world's reefs could be currently regarded as in good health and about 60% of the world's reefs may be at risk due to destructive, human-related activities.
 The threat to the health of reefs is particularly strong in Southeast Asia, where 80% of reefs are endangered.
 By the 2030s, 90% of reefs are expected to be at risk from both human activities and climate change; by 2050, it is predicted that all coral reefs will be in danger.